Dorji family: Assassination of Jigme Dorji

 In the early 1960s, the Third King fell ill and went to Switzerland for treatment.
 Dorji conflicted with the Royal Bhutan Army over the use of military vehicles, forced the retirement of some 50 military officers, and sought to limit the power of state-supported religious institutions such as the Dratshang Lhentshog and Je Khenpo.
 On April 5, 1964, reformist Prime Minister Jigme Palden Dorji was assassinated in Phuentsholing by military cadres as the king lay ill in Switzerland.
 The Dorji family was subsequently put under close watch.

 The King's own uncle and head of the Royal Bhutan Army, Namgyal Bahadur, was among those executed for their role in the assassination of Jigme palden Dorji.

 The post of Prime Minister (Lyonchen) was vacant, and the King identified Jigme Dorji's brother Lhendup as the successor.
 Lhendup's mother, then head of the Dorji family, advised the King against giving any title to Lhendup because it would have made the situation more explosive.
 In 1964, however, the King announced his intention to appoint Lhendup as Lyonchen.
-Lhendup fled to Nepal in 1965 due to political pressure, and was effectively exiled by the National Assembly.
+In 1965, with the approval of the National Assembly, Lhendup Dorji and several members of his family were exiled.
+Political tensions remained high during this period, and an assassination attempt on King Jigme Dorji Wangchuck in July 1965 further deepened the crisis.
+According to Indian diplomat Maharajakrishna Rasgotra, Lhendup believed that the King had been indirectly involved in the assassination of his brother, Jigme Palden Dorji, and sought support from the Indian government to remove the king from power.
+Following his exile, Lhendup lived in Nepal, where he reportedly worked as a chicken farmer.
+After the death of King Jigme Dorji Wangchuck, Lhendup was permitted to return to Bhutan in 1974.